BerlianOkaI/Fuzzy-Logic/README.md

 # HOW TO USE THE LIBRARY
 ## Setting up the fuzzy system
+Is this library, setting up the Fuzzy System can be done by creating this library objects: `FuzzySet`, `FuzzyFrame`, `FuzzyRule` and lastly `FuzzyFrame`.
+In general, all of the created objects (except for `FuzzyFrame`) are declared as an array (Read the example below to setting up the fuzzy system properly).
+The pointer of the objects (such as pointer to the `FuzzySet', `FuzzyFrame`, and `FuzzyRule` object) then will be needed to set up the higher objects; For example, the pointer to the `FuzzySet` object (as an array) must be passed as one of arguments to set up the FuzzyFrame object.
+Figure 1 below explains the relationship between this library objects.

 1. Declaration of Linguistic Values of each Linguistic Variables as array of class <FuzzySet>
    // Example: